apache/directory-fortress-core/README.txt

 - Local mode has been enabled on target machine.
 Local mode can be enabled by adding this property to build.properties: local.mode=true

+a. set JAVA_HOME per target machine

+for example:
+>export JAVA_HOME=/opt/jdk1.7.0_10

+b. set ANT_HOME per target machine:

+for example:
+>export ANT_HOME=/home/user/apache-ant-1.8.2

-a. from the FORTRESS_HOME root folder, enter the following:
+c. from the FORTRESS_HOME root folder, enter the following command:

 >$ANT_HOME/bin/ant dist

+dist notes:

-- During the above step, Apache Ivy jar will download automatically to the configured $ANT_HOME/lib folder.
+- Apache Ivy jar will download automatically to the configured $ANT_HOME/lib folder.

-- During the above step, fortress dependencies will be downloaded from maven global Internet repository using Apache Ivy into $FORTRESS_HOME/lib.
+- fortress dependencies will be downloaded from maven global Internet repository using Apache Ivy into $FORTRESS_HOME/lib.

 - Fortress source modules will be compiled along with production of java archive (jar) files, javadoc and sample distributions.

-- All project artifacts are loaded into $FORTRESS_HOME/dist location.
+- Project artifacts are loaded into $FORTRESS_HOME/dist location.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 4.
 Instructions for FORTRESS QUICKSTART builder installation of OpenLDAP